jeremiemartinez/jeremiemartinez.github.com/_drafts/2016-04-02-gocd-android.md

 ## Conclusion

 With these pipelines, first we stick to my introduction slide which was my goal.
 We also have very detailed steps that will allow us easy maintenance and debug.
 Indeed, new tasks can be added, tried and improved without modifying the whole system.
+Granularity is everything.

 This article is just me experimenting with what I consider to be an alternative to my old Jenkins.

 Obviously, we have to be pragmatic and moving out of Jenkins right away would probably be a mistake.
+Indeed, you must verify that everything you achieve with Jenkins can be reproduced with GoCD.
 However, you should at least try and see if it can help you delivery faster and better apps.

 On my side, I am still playing with GoCD and trying to convince my team is a work-in-progress.